Eddahkarambu/MUSIC/README.md

 ## Setup/Installation Requirements
 * Git clone this project at https://github.com/Eddahkarambu/MUSIC
-* Cd into DealaniStudio
+* Cd into MUSIC
 * open the project with atom by typing `atom .`
 * To view it in browser click `option + w` command

 ## Technologies Used
-This website uses  CSS, HTML, JavaScript, JQuery, Bootstrap.
+This website uses  CSS, HTML, .
 ## Support and contact details
 incase of any questions or  facing any difficulties you can  contact Eddah karambu via email. gikundaeddah@gmail.com